 \section{Conclusion and Future Work}

-In this paper, we propose a new meta filter pruning (MFP) strategy for deep CNNs acceleration.
-Different from the existing norm-based criterion, MFP explicitly considers the relation between filters.
-More than that, as a meta-framework, MFP selects the suitable criteria adaptively during training, to fit the current filter distribution.
-MFP achieves comparable performance with state-of-the-art methods in several benchmarks.

-In the future, we could consider utilizing different criterion for different layers of the network.
+In this paper, we propose a new \RRR{Meta-attribute-based Filter Pruning} (MFP) strategy for deep CNNs acceleration.
+Unlike the existing norm-based criterion, MFP explicitly considers the geometric information between filters.
+Furthermore, as a meta-framework, MFP adaptively selects the suitable criteria during training to fit the current filter distribution.
+Results show that MFP advances the state-of-the-art methods in several benchmarks.
+In the future, we could consider utilizing different criteria for different layers of the network.
 Even within a network layer, we could combine different criteria for filter pruning.
-Besides, whether a better meta-attribute exists still needs to be explored.
-Moreover, other parallel acceleration algorithms, \eg, matrix decomposition, and low-precision weights, could be used as a complementary method to improve the performance further.
+Besides, whether a better meta-attribute exists is yet to be explored.
+Moreover, other parallel acceleration algorithms, such as low-precision weights, could be used as a complementary method to improve the performance further.